RayZhhh/py-adtools/README.md

 @some.decorators()                # This part will be parsed into PyClass class PythonClass(BaseClass):
-    class_var1 = 1                # This part will be parsed into PyScript
+    class_var1 = 1                # This part will be parsed into PyCodeBlock
     class_varb = 2                # and placed in PyClass.class_vars_and_code

     def __init__(self, x):        # This part will be parsed into PyFunction